soeirosantos/pathtogo/README.md

 # Path To Go

-This repo is where I keep some notes and experiments in Go for personal reference.
+This is my personal Go playground where I throw some things I do in my free time.
+Many things here can be just crap.
+Browse it on your own risk XD.